sethfischer/pelican-bootstrap3/README.md

 ## Usage

-This theme honors the following standard Pelican settings:
+This theme honours the following standard Pelican settings:

   * Putting feeds in the `<head>` section:
     * `FEED_ALL_ATOM`